glennsandstrom/estdocx/README.md

 bdec(real)        |  Number of decimal places used for parameters.
 Default is .01 star(numlist)     |  Numlist of significance levels.
 Default is .05 .01 .001.
-baselevels        |  Include all baselevels. landscape         |  Use landscape layout for Word document.
+baselevels        |  Include all baselevels. keep(coflist)     |  List of coifficent to indlude in table. landscape         |  Use landscape layout for Word document.